johnnyryan/Verity/README.md

 ## Layers of protection against wrongness

-**No single check is reliable.
-The point is that their failure modes don't overlap.** Two LLMs trained on similar data tend to be wrong about the same things — when they agree, they often agree wrong.
-The NLI classifier was trained on entailment-labelled data instead of helpfulness preferences, so its mistakes look completely different from a chat model's.
-The recompute pass doesn't have a bias profile at all, because it isn't statistical.
-When two layers built on different machinery flag the same thing, that is much stronger evidence than any single LLM saying "are you sure?".
+Verity combines multiple checks: strict sourcing rules, a stronger critic LLM, a smaller critic LLM built with a different scratch corpus (because LLMs trained on similar data tend to be wrong about the same things), an encoder transformer trained on entailment labels, a regex evaluator, a stochastic re-sampler, and a logprob analyser.

 ```

-                              WORKER ANSWER
-         (the LLM you chat with — Qwen 3.5 9B on the strong GPU)
+Initial answer in LM Studio passes through multiple layers

    ┌────────────────────────────────────────────────────────────────────┐
-   │ LAYER 1 · Critic A — IBM Granite 8B (LLM)                          │
+   │ LAYER 1 · Strict sourcing directive to primary LLM                 │
-   |   How       : different training family from the worker            │
+   |   How       : baked in prompt and system prompt as backup          │
-   │   Catches   : subtle code bugs, logic flaws, citation errors       │
+   │   Catches   : fake facts and URLs                                  │
-   │   Blind to  : mistakes the worker's training data also contains    │
    ├────────────────────────────────────────────────────────────────────┤
    │ LAYER 2 · Critic B — IBM Granite 2B (LLM, distinct corpus)         │
    │   How       : same vendor as A, smaller, faster, different scratch │
    │   Catches   : simple errors, quick confirmations, second voice     │
-   │   Blind to  : subtle bugs the 8B sees                              │
    ├────────────────────────────────────────────────────────────────────┤
+   │ LAYER 3 · Critic B — IBM Granite 2B (LLM, distinct corpus)         │
+   │   How       : same vendor as A, smaller, faster, different scratch │
+   │   Catches   : simple errors, quick confirmations, second voice     │
+   ├────────────────────────────────────────────────────────────────────┤
-   │ LAYER 3 · NLI claim-checker — DeBERTa-v3-large (NOT an LLM)        │
+   │ LAYER 4 · NLI claim-checker — DeBERTa-v3-large (NOT an LLM)        │
    │   How       : encoder transformer, trained on entailment labels    │
    │   Catches   : factual contradictions of supplied prior_context     │
-   │   Blind to  : anything without a premise; multi-step reasoning     │
    ├────────────────────────────────────────────────────────────────────┤
-   │ LAYER 4 · Recompute pass — regex + arithmetic (NOT an LLM)         │
+   │ LAYER 5 · Recompute pass — regex + arithmetic (NOT an LLM)         │
    │   How       : pure code; deterministic; no model uncertainty       │
    │   Catches   : arithmetic errors, unit conversions — 100% precision │
-   │   Blind to  : anything that isn't a closed-form numeric expression │
    ├────────────────────────────────────────────────────────────────────┤
    │   /verifydeep and /verifydeeper add two more layers:               │
    ├────────────────────────────────────────────────────────────────────┤
-   │ LAYER 5 · Consistency — re-sample the worker N times               │
+   │ LAYER 6 · Consistency — re-sample the worker N times               │
    │   How       : ask the same question 2 (deep) or 5 (deeper) times   │
    │   Catches   : low-confidence guessing — answers that flicker       │
-   │   Blind to  : consistent overconfidence (always wrong the same way)│
    ├────────────────────────────────────────────────────────────────────┤
-   │ LAYER 6 · Perplexity — worker's own logprob entropy                │
+   │ LAYER 7 · Perplexity — worker's own logprob entropy                │
    │   How       : score the answer's tokens, flag low-confidence spans │
    │   Catches   : tokens the worker was hesitant about                 │
-   │   Blind to  : confident hallucinations                             │
    └────────────────────────────────────────────────────────────────────┘